161sam/Sprachassistent/docs/UNIFIED_SERVER.md

 ## Protocol

 Clients connect via WebSocket.
-A `hello` message is exchanged during the handshake, followed by JSON messages or binary audio frames.
+During the handshake the client sends either `{"op": "hello"}` or the legacy form `{"type": "hello"}`.
+The server responds with `{"op": "ready", "features": {"binary_audio": true}}` to advertise binary audio frame support.
+After this exchange clients may stream PCM16 audio either as base64 encoded JSON chunks or as native binary frames.

 ## Health & Metrics